Critical behaviors and phase transitions of black holes in higher order gravities and extended phase spaces: AdS-Born-Infeld black holes in the third order lovelock gravity

 Here, $v$ is the specific volume.
 By using Eq. (\ref{templove}), the equation of state for $d=7$ and the grand Canonical ensemble for the third order Lovelock-BI in the AdS space are given by

 The critical points can be determined by using the conditions

 The Gibbs free energy is given by

 One is able to obtain the above Gibbs free energy by using Eqs. (\ref{masslove}), (\ref{templove}), (\ref{entropylove}), and (\ref{definitionlove}).
 We plot the diagram of Gibbs free energy with respect to temperature for these black holes for $d=7$ in Fig. \ref{figure:Lovgrand}.
 The results show that the system has the Van der Waals behavior for all given values of the parameters $\alpha$, $\beta$, and $P$ for $d=7$ (Fig. \ref{figure:Lovgrand}).\\ For $\phi > 0.42$, we have one critical point with a positive value of the Gibbs free energy.
-By decreasing $\phi$, we observe that one critical point for $\phi< 0.42$ occurs with the negative values of the Gibbs free energy. \\ We expand our calculations to the third order Lovelock-BI-AdS black holes for $d=8$.
+By decreasing $\phi$, we observe that one critical point for $\phi< 0.42$ occurs with the negative values of the Gibbs free energy which is more stable compare to pure AdS space. \\ We expand our calculations to the third order Lovelock-BI-AdS black holes for $d=8$.
 We observe a reentrant phase transition for $\beta=1$, $\alpha=1$, and $\phi \leq 0.6$.
 This RPT appears between the critical points $P_{c1}$ and $P_{c2}$ in Fig. \ref{figure:LovgrandRE}b.
-At $P=P_{c2}$, the second critical point, the Gibbs free energy has negative values (Fig. \ref{figure:LovgrandRE}c). \\ The third order Lovelock-BI-AdS black holes has only one phase of the large black holes for $\phi > 6/10$, $\beta=1$ and $\alpha=1$.
-Although the critical values of thermodynamic quantities of these black holes depend on the BI parameter $\beta$ and the coupling coefficient $\alpha$, the critical behaviors and the types of phase transitions depend only on $\phi$ and the coupling coefficient $\alpha$.\\ In the next subsection, we consider the limit of $\beta \to \infty $ for the charged AdS black holes in the third order of Lovelock gravity.
+At $P=P_{c2}$, the second critical point, the Gibbs free energy has negative values (Fig. \ref{figure:LovgrandRE}c). \\ The third order Lovelock-BI-AdS black holes has only one phase of the large black holes for $\phi > 0.6$, $\beta=1$ and $\alpha=1$. \\ The same critical behaviours we obtain for different ranges of $\beta$ and $\phi$.
+It means that the critical behaviours of third order Lovelock-BI-AdS black holes in grand canonical ensembles in $d=8$ is similar for all values of the parameter $\beta$.\\ Although the critical values of thermodynamic quantities of these black holes depend on the BI parameter $\beta$ and the coupling coefficient $\alpha$, the critical behaviors and the types of phase transitions depend only on the coupling coefficient $\alpha$ and $\phi$.\\ In the next subsection, we consider the limit of $\beta \to \infty $ for the charged AdS black holes in the third order of Lovelock gravity.